-Trapping of Tucannon River endemic stock adults begins in September or October at a temporary trap located in the lower Tucannon River (RM 11).
-Beginning in 2007, the temporary trap may be moved upstream near Marengo (RM 24.5).
-This is being proposed because we believe many of the wild broodstock being collected are progeny of hatchery origin fish spawning in the lower Tucannon River (near their release location).
-A trap located further upstream will likely change the time to when broodstock is collected and could have ramifications on spawn timing and rearing at LFH.
 Current survival estimates indicate that 13 spawned females should provide enough eggs to meet the smolt production goal.
 Therefore, we will collect 15 females and 21 males (natural origin) for the broodstock at the lower Tucannon Trap, with all other fish (natural, LFH hatchery stock, Tucannon River Endemic Stock) passed upstream for natural spawning.
-If the lower Tucannon Trap is moved upstream, we propose that all LFH stock fish captured be put downstream of the trap to restrict the upper portion of the basin for just wild and endemic stock origin fish.
 Some wild fish may also be collected at the TFH adult trap (RM 36) if broodstock collection in the lower river fails.
 As in the past, all hatchery origin fish (LFH stock) collected at the TFH adult trap will not be passed upstream.
 Instead they will be marked and released downstream (or taken back downriver below Marengo if the lower trap is moved upstream) to spawn naturally.
-All endemic and wild fish captured at the TFH will be passed upstream for natural spawning.
+All endemic and wild fish captured at the TFH will be passed upstream for natural spawning

-The number of eggs per female is around 6,100.
+The number of eggs per female is approximately 6,100.
 Based on fecundity survival estimates, LFH typically spawns 13 females to provide 79,300 green eggs for the program.
-Spawning usually occurs in February to early April.
+Spawning has occurred from February to early April.
 Matrix spawning is employed, due to the relatively small founding population for this program.
 The intent of this protocol is to spawn two males with each female, increasing genetic diversity and helping ensure successful fertilization of eggs.
 If not enough males are ripe to achieve this goal; a 1:1 spawning matrix is employed.
+As stated above, a minimum of 3 females spawned is needed to continue with production for that year.